deiteris/amf-helper-mixin/README.md

 To update base URI value update the `baseUri` property.

 When the component constructs the final URI for the endpoint it does the following:

--   if `baseUri` is set it uses this value as a base URI for the endpoint
+- if the `baseUri` is set it uses this value as a base URI for the endpoint
 - else if `amf` is set then it computes base URI value from main model document Then it concatenates computed base URI with `endpoint`'s path property.

 ## Using AMF keys